predibase/llm_distillation_playbook/README.md

 #### Options for model deployment

 - **Live Experiment and Gradual Rollout:** Begin by directing a small percentage of traffic (e.g., 1%, then 10%) to the student model.
 Closely monitor changes in key application metrics like latency and user interactions before scaling up.
 - **Dark Launch:** Continue using the teacher model in production but route a portion of traffic to the student model in the background.
-Compare instances where the student model’s predictions differ from the teacher’s to evaluate its readiness.
+Compare instances where the student model’s predictions differ from the teacher’s to evaluate the student's quality readiness.
 - **Hybrid Launch:** If the teacher model outperforms the student model, consider a hybrid deployment.
 The student model can handle simpler, less resource-intensive queries, while the teacher model addresses more complex requests.
 This approach balances efficiency with quality.

 #### Infrastructure safeguards

 - **Monitor Inputs:** Fine-tuned models, being more specialized, can be sensitive to feature drift.
 - **Monitor Outputs:** Establish failsafe mechanisms to scrutinize generated outputs.
 LLMs in production are often accompanied by rules-based or model-based systems to identify issues and trigger fallbacks.
 Be aware that using another LLM for output monitoring can add latency.
-- **Maintain Logs:** Continue logging the inputs and outputs of your production teacher and student models.
-These logs are invaluable for future model refinements or re-distillations.
+- **Maintain Logs:** Continue logging the inputs and outputs for any production LLMs.
+Logs will be invaluable for future model refinements or re-distillations.

 ## Contributing